 Angkor Wat was built by King Suryavarman II in the 12th century at the height of Khmer civilization.
 The temple was originally dedicated to Vishnu, one of the Trimurti (Trinity) of Hinduism.
 Even though the predecessors of Suryavarman II were devotees of Shiva, he became a devotee of Vishnu for an unknown reason.
 The temple became a Buddhist monument later and underwent some changes.

-By any stretch of imagination, building a monument of this magnitude is a massive undertaking.
+By any stretch of the imagination, building a monument of this magnitude is a massive undertaking.
 It is amazing how the structure as enormous as Angkor Wat was completed in 36 years.
 It uses more stone blocks than the Giza Pyramid.
 Almost every part of the building is decorated with intricate carvings and sculptures.
 According to an inscription, it took 300,000 workers and 6000 elephants to complete the job.
 The sandstone slabs needed to build the temple were quarried from the Phnom Kulen mountains and transported to the site using elephants.

 There is a lot of debate among experts as to why this massive monument was built.
 Some claim that it was built as a mausoleum for Suryavarman II, the Khmer king who commissioned this monument.
 Some believe his body was buried under the central tower of the temple.